tinybirdco/ai-analytics-template/README.md

-# AI Analytics Template
+# LLM Performance Tracker

-This is a template for an AI analytics dashboard and cost calculator.
+This is a template for an LLM performance tracker dashboard and cost calculator.
 It is built with Next.js and [Tinybird](https://tinybird.co).

 Use this template to bootstrap a multi-tenant, user-facing LLM analytics dashboard and cost calculator.

 Features:

-- Track costs, requests, tokens and duration by model, provider, organization, project, environment and user
+- Track LLM costs, requests, tokens and duration by model, provider, organization, project, environment and user
 - Multi-tenant user-facing dashboard
 - AI cost calculator
 - Vector search